Surgical menopause is the removal of the ovaries, which puts you immediately into menopause.

 If you still have your uterus, your doctor will probably recommend treatment that includes both estrogen and progesterone.

-This is because taking estrogen alone can potentially lead to uterine cancer.
+This is because taking estrogen alone can potentially lead to uterine cancer as it encourages the build-up of endometrial tissue in the uterus.

 If you also had a hysterectomy and your uterus was removed, then there is less need to take progesterone.